lightbasenl/platforms/packages/doc-tool/README.md

 ### `node ./docs.config.ts`

-Run a table of contents updates, frontmatter validation and broken-link-detection on all Markdown files.
+Run a table of contents updates, frontmatter validation, and broken-link-detection on all Markdown files.

 Locally, this will automatically persist any updates to disk.
 On CI, an attempt is done to